microsoftgraph/microsoft-graph-docs/concepts/generatecertificate.md

 # Generate a self-signed public certificate to authenticate your application

-Azure AD supports two types of authentication for service principals: **password-based authentication** (app secret) and **certificate-based authentication**.
+Azure Active Directory (Azure AD) supports two types of authentication for service principals: **password-based authentication** (app secret) and **certificate-based authentication**.
 While app secrets can easily be generated via the **App registrations** blade, Microsoft recommends using a certificate.

-For testing purposes, you can use a self-signed public certificate instead of a CA-signed certificate.
+For testing purposes, you can use a self-signed public certificate instead of a Certificate Authority (CA) signed certificate.
 This article shows 3 methods you can use to generate your self-signed certificate.

 > [!CAUTION]
 > Using a self-signed certificate is only recommended for development, not production.